 Electromyography (EMG).
 During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
 You may feel a little pain when the electrodes are inserted, but most people can complete the test without much discomfort.

 Nerve conduction studies.
-These tests are usually performed as part of the EMG, and measure the speed of conduction in your nerve when a small current passes through the nerve.
+These tests are usually performed as part of the EMG, and they measure the speed of conduction in your nerve when a small current passes through the nerve.
 This provides information about how well the nerve is functioning.

 Magnetic resonance imaging (MRI).
 This test uses a powerful magnetic field and radio waves to produce detailed views of your body in multiple planes.
 It often can show the extent of the damage caused by a brachial plexus injury and can help assess the status of arteries that are important for the limb or for reconstruction of it.
 New methods of high-resolution MRI, known as magnetic resonance neurography, may be used.